nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 On the `Applications` view all the applications available on given nmaas instance are presented.
 Applications can be filtered by tags and sorted by a few criteria.
 Users can also search them by name.

 A single application tile consists of the logo, name and brief description of the application.
-Clicking a tile opens the application’s details page.
+Clicking a tile opens the application's details page.

 !!! info "Domain Selection"
     User needs to verify or select a proper *Domain* from the selector located on the left menu bar

 ## 7. Application Instances

-The `Instances` view contains information about all the application instances deployed within user’s domain.
+The `Instances` view contains information about all the application instances deployed within user's domain.

-By default, the displayed list of application instances includes all instances but can be filetered to only instances deployed by given user by selecting the `Show only my` checkbox.
+By default, the displayed list of application instances includes all instances but can be filtered to only instances deployed by a given user by selecting the `Show only my` checkbox.
 In addition, it is possible to display all the instances that were already undeployed and which are hidden by default.

 User can switch between the default card-based view and a table-based view that contains additional information about the application instances.